 The IAEA Fellowship Program provides training and research opportunities in the peaceful uses of nuclear technology for scientists and engineers from developing countries.
 Program participants are, or soon will be, entrusted with responsibilities important to the development of their home countries.

-Since 2003, the International Program has administered the IAEA’s Fellowship Program for fellows who receive awards for training in the United States.
-This work includes finding appropriate host institutions, arranging suitable study and training programs, and assisting with the issuance of visas.
-Since 2003, more than 340 fellowships have been carried out in the U.S.
+Since 2003, IAEA Programs has administered the IAEA's Fellowship Program for fellows who receive awards for training in the United States.
+This work includes finding appropriate host institutions, arranging suitable study and training programs, and assisting in issuing visas.
+Since 2003, more than 1,400 fellowships have been carried out in the US.

 Becoming a Host

-The success of the Fellowship Program is only possible with the cooperation of colleges and universities, hospitals, private corporations and government agencies.
-Institutions in the United States interested in hosting IAEA fellows should complete an Institution History Form and send it to TCInstRoster@iaea.org and copy IAEAFellow@anl.gov.
+The success of the Fellowship Program is only possible with the cooperation of the colleges and universities, hospitals, private corporations and government agencies that host IAEA fellows.
+US Institutions interested in hosting should complete an Institution History Form, then send it to TCInstRoster@iaea.org and CC: IAEAFellow@anl.gov.

 Becoming a Fellow

 IAEA application forms for fellowships and scientific visits must be submitted to the Agency through governmental channels.
 Priority is given to requests associated with projects of direct benefit to the Member States.